Almost Universal Metrics: Introduction

 Now, we move to the discussion of $pp$-wave metrics with non-flat transverse two-space.
 Recently, a new family of four-dimensional solutions of quadratic gravity was constructed in \citep{heefer} that are of the form

 where $(u,v)$ are null coordinates and $h_{ab}$ ($a=2,3$) is the metric of a two-dimensional constant-curvature surface $S^{2}$ or $H^{2}$.
 In particular, $h_{ab}$ depends only on $x^{a}$ and not on $u$ or $v$.
 These metrics do not solve Einstein's equations with a cosmological constant and are therefore genuinely non-Einsteinian $pp$-wave solutions of quadratic gravity.

-Let us first focus on the corresponding background metric,
+The layout of the paper is as follows: Section~II treats the product background and its Einstein--Maxwell interpretation.
+Section~III adds the Kerr--Schild wave profile and derives the corresponding null-dust equation.
+Sections~IV and V give two checks of the general reduction, first in quadratic gravity and then in a cubic curvature theory arising from string effective actions.